luismiguelcasadodiaz/push_swap/src/pushs/README.md

 			ra pb pb pb pb       pa pa pa pa

-## number of commands
+## Number of commands
-We can stimate the amount of commands like this
+We can estimate the number of commands like this
 3 bits times 5 + 5/2

 In a genereic way k * (1,5 * n), being k de number of bits and n the number of values to sort.